John Demjanjuk: Second loss of US citizenship and extradition to Germany

 On 28 December 2005, an immigration judge ordered Demjanjuk deported to Germany, Poland or Ukraine.
 In an attempt to avoid deportation, Demjanjuk sought protection under the United Nations Convention against Torture, claiming that he would be prosecuted and tortured if he were deported to Ukraine.
 Chief US Immigration Judge Michael Creppy ruled there was no evidence to substantiate Demjanjuk's claim that he would be mistreated if he were sent to Ukraine.
 On 22 December 2006, the Board of Immigration Appeals upheld the deportation order.
-On 30 January 2008, the Court of Appeals for the Sixth Circuit denied Demjanjuk's request for review.
+On 30 January 2008, the US Court of Appeals for the Sixth Circuit denied Demjanjuk's request for review.
 On 19 May 2008, the US Supreme Court denied Demjanjuk's petition for certiorari, declining to hear his case against the deportation order.
 The Supreme Court's denial of review meant that the order of removal was final; no other appeal was possible.

 One month after the US Supreme Court's refusal to hear Demjanjuk's case, on 19 June 2008, Germany announced it would seek the extradition of Demjanjuk to Germany.
-The file on Demjanjuk was compiled by the German Central Office for the Investigation of National Socialist Crimes.
+The file on Demjanjuk was compiled by Germany's Central Office for the Investigation of National Socialist Crimes.
 On 10 November 2008, German federal prosecutor Kurt Schrimm directed prosecutors to file in Munich for extradition, since Demjanjuk once lived there.
 On 9 December 2008, a German federal court declared that Demjanjuk could be tried for his role in the Holocaust.
 Some three months later, on 11 March 2009, Demjanjuk was charged with more than 29,000 counts of accessory to murder of Jewish prisoners at the Sobibor extermination camp.
 The German foreign ministry announced on 2 April 2009 that Demjanjuk would be transferred to Germany the following week, and would face trial beginning 30 November 2009.